 It’s the men’s fault.
 No seriously, the men are running around like gazelles on the tennis court making these incredible shots and gets that when you watch a women’s match it’s very vanilla.
-Here is a perfect example from the Next Gen finals in Milan the other day.
+Here is a perfect example from the Next Gen finals in Milan, Italy.

 Three great gets with friction slides that rip the rubber off the souls.
-We don’t get enough of that on the WTA Tour and most of it doesn’t have to do with the lack of female athleticism it’s mostly to do with shot selection and playing style.
-The top 50 WTA Players are loaded bashers with one dimensional playing style other than to bash the ball hard and if that doesn’t work bash it harder.
+We don’t get enough of that on the WTA Tour and most of it doesn’t have to do with the lack of female athleticism, it has mostly to do with shot selection and playing style.
+The top 50 WTA Players are loaded bashers with one-dimensional playing style, who bash the ball hard and if that doesn’t work, they bash it harder.

 Coaches adopt and steal other concepts and repurpose into their playbook.
-This innovation has cause a shift in player development and recruitment.
-Men’s tennis has adopted to innovation in the way players are developed.
+This innovation has cause a shift in player’s development and recruitment.
+Men’s tennis has adapted to innovation in the way players are developed.
 Twenty years ago players over 6’3″ would never be considered viable clay court tennis players and clay court specialist like Rafael Nadal had little chance of advancing on fast surfaces such as grass.
-But as the Men’s evolve and push the playing style the WTA product stays the same.
+But as the Men’s evolve and push the playing style, the WTA product stays the same.